 Both formats are available.
 The choice meaningfully affects your risk profile on exam day.

-The OnVUE connectivity failure rate is not a hypothetical risk.
-A significant portion of candidates who report failed exam attempts cite technical terminations — not knowledge gaps — as the cause.
-For a $595+ investment, the cost of travel to a professional center is nearly always the correct economic decision.
+A significant share of candidates who report failed exam attempts cite technical terminations — not knowledge gaps — as the cause when testing remotely.
+For an exam fee north of $600, the cost of travel to a professional center is nearly always the safer economic decision when one is reasonably accessible.

 Scoring and Post-Exam Next Steps